plaidfinch/GQFC/README.md

 Functional Pearl: Getting a Quick Fix on Comonads
 -------------------------------------------------

-K. Foner.
+**This repository is the source for the paper:** K. Foner.
 "Functional  Pearl: Getting  a  Quick  Fix on Comonads."
 In *Proceedings of the 2015 ACM SIGPLAN Symposium on Haskell.*  ACM, 2015.

-This repository contains the full source material for the above paper, in the form of literate Haskell which can either be compiled to a PDF of the paper, or to executable code for the library it describes.
+The paper is written in literate Haskell.
+It can be compiled both to a readable PDF and to executable code for the library it describes.

 The quickest way to read the paper is to [download the compiled pre-print PDF](https://github.com/kwf/GQFC/raw/master/GQFC.pdf).